NorTK/gnuhealth/INSTALL.md

 - Create the podman secret for the postgres quadlet

+[!NOTE]
-**_Note:_** The reason for having the secret in a **vulnerable plain text file** is for the solely purpose of not having the password typed in the console and -thus- appear in the command history.
+The reason for having the secret in a **vulnerable plain text file** is for the solely purpose of not having the password typed in the console and -thus- appear in the command history.
 This is an insecure not sanctioned practice and MUST NOT be implemented in productive environments.

 `cat postgres_password.txt | podman secret create postgres_password -`